C.O.R.S.E Foundation

 Recreation Programming

-• Lose the Training Wheels Camp to teach children with special needs, ages 8-18, how to ride a two-wheeler; first two times this camp was ever offered in Massachusetts
+• iCan Bike Camp to teach children with special needs, ages 8-18, how to ride a two-wheeler; first to bring this camp to Massachusetts

-• Maritime Adventures through Access Sports: Week-long camp for adaptive windsurfing, Hawaiian outrigger canoeing, sailing and surfing
+• Maritime Adventures through AccesSport America: Week-long camp for adaptive windsurfing, Hawaiian outrigger canoeing, sailing and paddle boarding

 Supplemental Student and Family Services

-• Music Therapy programs for Early Childhood Center, PLC/ILC and middle school classrooms
+• Music Therapy programs for Early Childhood Center, PLC/ILC, middle and high school classrooms*

 • Early Childhood Center Art Therapy program